Battle of Wartenburg: Battle

 By 2 p.m. the Württembergers had been dislodged from Bleddin, and Beaumont's cavalry swept aside by the Prussian Hussars.
 Wartenburg was now threatened from the east by Steinmetz and from the south by Mecklenburg.
 The decisive blow came from Horn's brigade.
-Passing though an orchard, and crossing a stream and two dikes, they fell upon Fontanelli's men, who had been called forward to reinforce Morand.
+Passing through an orchard, and crossing a stream and two dikes, they fell upon Fontanelli's men, who had been called forward to reinforce Morand.

 With his flank turned, Bertrand was forced to withdraw.
 IV Corps retreated first to Kemberg, and then to Düben where they established contact with Reynier's VII Corps.
-French losses were 900 killed and wounded, with 1000 men, 13 guns and 80 ammunition wagons captured.
-The Prussians lost 1900 killed and wounded, with 200 missing.
+French losses were 900 killed and wounded, with 1,000 men, 13 guns and 80 ammunition wagons captured.
+The Prussians lost 1,900 killed and wounded, with 200 missing.

 According to F. N. Maude, the "extraordinary tenacity of purpose" shown by the Prussian troops in this battle showed "how infinitely more important is the spirit with which men fight than the forms in which they have been trained, or the strategic relations of their fronts to one another."